leahfitch/python-tokyocabinet/README.md

 ```

-The main thing to keep in mind is that Table, while very powerful, is a pretty
+The main thing to keep in mind is that `Table`, while very powerful, is a pretty
 low-level tool.
 It doesn't know about types so all keys and values of the dicts
 stored as records must be strings.
 For example: